awsdocs/iam-user-guide/doc_source/id_credentials_temp_request.md

 https://sts.amazonaws.com/
 ?Version=2011-06-15
 &Action=GetFederationToken
-&Name=Jean
+&Name=Jane-session
 &PolicyArns.member.1.arn==arn%3Aaws%3Aiam%3A%3A123456789012%3Apolicy%2FRole1policy
 &DurationSeconds=1800
+&Tags.member.1.Key=Project
+&Tags.member.1.Value=Pegasus
+&Tags.member.2.Key=Cost-Center
+&Tags.member.2.Value=12345
 &AUTHPARAMS
 ```

-**Note**
 The policy ARN shown in the preceding example includes the following URL\-encoded ARN:

 `arn:aws:iam::123456789012:policy/Role1policy`

-Also, note that the `&AUTHPARAMS` parameter in the example is meant as a placeholder for the authentication information—that is, the *signature*—that you must include with AWS HTTP API requests\.
+Also, note that the `&AUTHPARAMS` parameter in the example is meant as a placeholder for the authentication information\.
+This is the *signature*, which you must include with AWS HTTP API requests\.
 We recommend using the [AWS SDKs](https://aws.amazon.com/tools/) to create API requests, and one benefit of doing so is that the SDKs handle request signing for you\.
 If you must create and sign API requests manually, go to [Signing AWS Requests By Using Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) in the *Amazon Web Services General Reference* to learn how to sign a request\.

+In addition to the temporary security credentials, the response includes the Amazon Resource Name \(ARN\) for the federated user and the expiration time of the credentials\.

 **Example Response**